imdea-software/async-droid/README.md

   - (Optional) Eclipse + ADT plugin
   - Android SDK Tools
   - Android Platform-tools
-  - Android platform (android-16 is used in this project)
+  - Android platform
-  - Android system image for the emulator (android-16 is used in this project) (Make sure that you added sdk/tools and sdk/platform-tools directories in your system path.)
+  - Android system image for the emulator
+  (Make sure that you added sdk/tools and sdk/platform-tools directories in your system path.)

 - Python (v.2.7.5)